0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 }
 ```

 This effect doubles quiet signals such as eddy currents produced by pickup.
 It uses a [symmetrical soft clipping](http://sound.whsites.net/articles/soft-clip.htm) to amplify the middle parts.
 It sounds exactly like the overdrive on my amp.
-Not really a fan but I was glad it works.

 # Delay